 The BES specification provides an optional extension called the BES-Activity port-type for managing individual activities on a BES.
 This Profile mandates the implementation of that port-type on compliant systems, with an additional set of extensions.

-Extended BES State Model

-The following state transition diagram is an extension of the basic BES state diagram.
-It supports state transitions for file staging and Suspend/Resume on the activity.
-Note that this extension follows the requirements in the BES specification for conformant extensions.

 Operations

 The BES specification did not include specific operations to implement with the port-type; we include a required set here.